A Lamp Shade Recycle and How to Thatch a Fairy Roof

-The lamp shade I had was kinda bell shaped, but I really wanted the top portion to be narrower.
-I don’t know, to me it just looked more fairy-ish.
-So I used wire cutters to snip around the top and squished it together, before taping it up with aluminium tape.
+The lamp shade I had was kinda bell-shaped, but I really wanted the top portion to be narrower.
+I don’t know; to me, it just looked more fairy-ish.
+So I used wire cutters to snip around the top and squished it together before taping it with aluminium tape.

 Once I was happy with the overall shape, the rest of the lamp shade was covered in tape.
-The tape helps make the roof stronger and gives the thatch something to hold onto.
+The tape helps make the roof more robust and gives the thatch something to hold onto.

-Grab a few strands of the coconut fiber and spread them evenly onto a piece of tape.
+Grab a few strands of coconut fiber and spread them evenly onto a piece of tape as shown below.

 Cover the entire lamp shade with the strips making sure that the underlying tape is covered by the next layer.
-When you reach the very top of the lampshade use duct tape to attach the final layer to the shade.
-Give the roof a trim to remove any stray bits and tidy it up.
+When you reach the top of the lampshade, use duct tape to attach the final layer to the shade.
+Trim the roof to remove any stray bits and tidy it up.
 It honestly felt like I was giving the thatch roof a hair cut 😀

 Finishing The Roof Off

 Find a plastic pot or anything that fits snugly over the top of the lamp shade.
-Paint it if you like and add other bits and bobs to give it some character.
-I used a cabinet door knob and a failed concrete mold and then glued on a small watch trinket I found lying around.
+Paint it if you like, and add other bits and bobs to give it some character.
+I used a cabinet door knob and a failed concrete mold and then glued on a tiny watch trinket I found lying around.

-The Bricks and Mortar – Erm I Mean Wood
+Bricks and mortar – Erm I Mean Wood

-For the little fairy home I used a few scraps of wood.
+For the tiny fairy home, I used a few scraps of wood.

 They were all covered in 3D contour paste to make it look like they had been plastered.

-That gorgeous brick work is courtesy of our sponsors Sizzix.
-We used the same Tim Holtz Mixed Media die when we made the fairy toadstool a few months ago.
+That gorgeous brickwork is a Tim Holtz Mixed Media die.
+We used it to clad our fairy toadstool a few months ago.
 It’s one of my favorite dies for adding that special touch to a fairy home.

 Other Little Fairy Touches

-The front door and trap door are both made from ice cream sticks, that were cut to size and stained.
+The front door and trap door are both made from ice cream sticks that were cut to size and stained.
 We use ice cream sticks for most of our fairy doors.
 They’re easy to find in most craft stores.
-The door handles are small pieces of leather that have been glued on and the hinges are shell-shaped beads.
+The door handles are small pieces of leather glued on, and the hinges are shell-shaped beads.

-I would love to know what you think of the idea of recycling an old lampshade for a fairy roof.
+I would love to know what you think about recycling an old lampshade for a fairy roof.
 Is it something you would try?